girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Insertion_Sort.md

 1) The main advantage of the insertion sort is its simplicity.
 2) It also exhibits a good performance when dealing with a small list.
 3) The insertion sort is an in-place sorting algorithm so the space requirement is minimal.

+# Diadvantages
+1) In this n-squared steps required for every n element to be sorted, the insertion sort does not deal well with a huge list.